Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Datasets

 \subsection{Other}

 In addition to standard semaphoric gesture datasets, several specialized datasets have been introduced to support research on more specific gesture types.
-The First-Person Hand Action (FPHA) dataset~\cite{FPHA}, published in 2018, contains 1,175 video sequences captured from a first-person perspective by six participants.
+The First-Person Hand Action (FPHA) dataset \citep{FPHA}, published in 2018, contains 1,175 video sequences captured from a first-person perspective by six participants.
 It focuses on isolated manipulative hand gestures across 45 action classes, offering RGB, depth, and skeleton data, and is particularly valuable for studies involving egocentric interaction.
-Another notable example is the DP Dataset~\cite{DeePoint}, released in 2023, which, to the best of our knowledge, is the only publicly available benchmark specifically designed for pointing gesture recognition.
+Another notable example is the DP Dataset \citep{DeePoint}, released in 2023, which, to the best of our knowledge, is the only publicly available benchmark specifically designed for pointing gesture recognition.
 Collected from 33 participants in two indoor environments, the dataset comprises approximately 2.8 million frames and 6,335 annotated gesture instances.
 It includes detailed annotations such as gesture timings and pointing directions, enabling both binary gesture classification (gesture vs. non-gesture) and directional estimation tasks.
+Finally, the SocialGesture \citep{SocialGesture-CVPR2025-cao2025socialgesture} focuses on the recognition of natural gestures in multi-person environments.
+It comprises 9,889 in-the-wild videos containing 42,533 instances and provides fine-grained annotations including bounding boxes, relations (for example, a subject is pointing to a target) and Visual Question Answering (VQA) details.